 Try the Fallout 76 Beta

 The main purpose of the beta will be to help Bethesda squash bugs and performance issues ahead of the game’s release date, but it’ll also give those of you on the fence a chance to try the combat and other game mechanics early.
-It won’t be the full version of the game, but the beta will answer many of your questions.

 While some of you might fall in love with the game’s survival concept, others might dislike the style.
 If you fall into the latter group, you should be able to cancel your pre-order without incurring any charges.